PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 # 4) Daily Q&A
 At 16:00, there's an online meeting on our Microsoft Team Channel  you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Tomorrow we're going to cover writing a discussion section for our conference poster!
+Tomorrow we're going to cover writing a discussion section for our conference dashboard!

 ## Resources